 Gregg Habel was appointed to the Senior Executive Service in 2012.
-He serves as the Executive Director of U.S. Marine Forces Reserve (MFR) and U.S. Marine Forces North (MFN) located in New Orleans, Louisiana.
-As such he is responsible to the Commander MFR and MFN to provide strategic leadership and management to both organizations and ensure efficient management of resources in order to optimize operational capability.
+He serves as the Executive Director of U.S. Marine Corps Forces Reserve (MFR) and U.S. Marine Corps Forces South (MFS) located in New Orleans, Louisiana.
+As such he is responsible to the Commander MFR and MFS to provide strategic leadership and management to both organizations and ensure efficient management of resources in order to optimize operational capability.

-Mr. Habel was born and raised in Northeast Ohio.
+Mr. Habel is a native of Northeast Ohio.
 He was commissioned a Second Lieutenant in the Marine Corps in May 1985, having completed his undergraduate education at the U.S. Naval Academy.
 An infantry officer, he was assigned to 3d Battalion, 6th Marines in Camp Lejeune, North Carolina, in May 1986 serving as a Rifle Platoon Commander, Rifle Company Executive Officer and on the Battalion staff.
 During this tour, he deployed to the Mediterranean and the Western Pacific.

 In July 1989, Mr. Habel was transferred to the Marine detachment on the battleship Wisconsin (BB-64) in Norfolk, VA, where he served as the Executive Officer and the Commanding Officer and deployed as part of Operation Desert Shield / Desert Storm.
 Upon graduating with Honors from Amphibious Warfare School in 1992, Mr. Habel reported to 2d Battalion, 3d Marines in Kaneohe Bay, Hawaii where he served as a Rifle Company Commander, Weapons Company Commander, Operations Officer, and Logistics Officer and made two unit deployments to the Western Pacific.